Sign up to our e-newsletter by emailing ‘newsletter’ to firstname.lastname@example.org.

 This year marks the centenary of the end of The First World War.

 With such a landmark anniversary approaching, I want to pay tribute to the millions of British veterans who paid the ultimate sacrifice during that conflict – including one of my great uncles.
 Our thoughts also turn to our servicemen and women who have died serving their country in conflicts since.

-Up and down the country there are thousands of reminders of the fallen.
+Throughout the East Midlands there are hundreds of reminders of the fallen.
 From the smallest village to the largest city, war memorials commemorate those who have died in action.
 They are a focus for communities on Armistice Day every year, a place where many of us gather in solemn remembrance.
 They are a place where we pay our respect to our fallen heroes.

 Let’s make 2018 the year where we do all we can to protect our war memorials.